Kei Islands of Maluku – Finding Paradise

 Where to eat in Kei Kecil

 There are not many options, and if you’re staying at one of the cottages, your best bet is the food prepared by your host.
-The meals at Savanna, we heard, are to die for although we never got the opportunity to sample any!
+The meals at Savannah Cottages, we heard, are to die for although we never got the opportunity to sample any!

-We ate most of our meals at local warungs which served the usual mie goreng and bakso.
-We did try some great food at a small restaurant called Tamaria in Langgur which served great portions of delicious fish and calamari.
+We ate most of our meals at local warungs in Langgur which served the usual mie goreng and bakso.
+We did try some great food at a small restaurant called Tamaria (also in Langgur) which served great portions of delicious fish and calamari.
 Recommended if you want food of slightly better quality than that served in a warung!

 We can assure you, that once you make it here, you will never want to leave! 🙂